-Selective Catalyst Reduction Catalyst Efficiency Monitor
+Selective Catalyst Reduction - Catalyst Efficiency Monitor

 The SCR catalyst is monitored to ensure it is capable of NOx conversion.
 NOx concentrations upstream and downstream of the SCR are measured with NOx sensors.
-Using these concentrations, the cumulative efficiency of the SCR catalyst is calculated and compared to a threshold.
-If the cumulative efficiency is below this threshold at the end of the sample period (approx 1 minute), a fault will be indicated.
+While entry conditions are met, these concentrations are used to calculate the cumulative efficiency of the SCR catalyst for a calibrated sample period (approx. 30 second duration).
+The efficiency is then compared to a threshold.